Computational lithography: Optical proximity correction

 OPC can be broadly divided into rule-based and model-based.
 Inverse lithography technology, which treats the OPC as an inverse imaging problem, is also a useful technique because it can provide unintuitive mask patterns.

 Complex modeling of the lens system and photoresist

-Beyond the models used for RET and OPC, computational lithographics attempts to improve chip manufacturability and yields such as by using the signature of the scanner to help improve accuracy of the OPC model:
+Beyond the models used for RET and OPC, computational lithography attempts to improve chip manufacturability and yields such as by using the signature of the scanner to help improve accuracy of the OPC model:

 polarization characteristics of the lens pupil, Jones matrix of the stepper lens, optical parameters of the photoresist stack, diffusion through the photoresist, stepper illumination control variables.

 Computational effort

 The computational effort behind these methods is immense.
 According to one estimate, the calculations required to adjust OPC geometries to take into account variations to focus and exposure for a state-of-the-art integrated circuit will take approximately 100 CPU-years of computer time.
 This does not include modeling the 3D polarization of the light source or any of the several other systems that need to be modeled in production computational photolithographic mask making flows.
 Brion Technologies, a subsidiary of ASML, markets a rack-mounted hardware accelerator dedicated for use in making computational lithographic calculations — a mask-making shop can purchase a large number of their systems to run in parallel.
 Others have claimed significant acceleration using re-purposed off-the-shelf graphics cards for their high parallel throughput.